 IoTUK Challenger South

-Cambridge Hack have been appointed by the Digital Catapult to design and run IoTUK Challenger South on the 17th and 18th of September 2018 in Cambridge.
+Cambridge Hack have been appointed by the Digital Catapult to design and run IoTUK Challenger South hack and pitch event.
+We’ll start at lunchtime on Monday the 17th of September 2018 and conclude in the afternoon of Tuesday 18th.

 What Is It?

-IoTUK Challenger South is a two day hack event where SMEs and start-ups will pitch IoT-based solutions to address five challenges set in the fields of transport, smart cities and health.
-Pitches will be assessed by a panel of judges, with cash prizes of £1,000 in total and ongoing support for the best ideas.
+IoTUK Challenger South is a one and a half day hack and pitch event where SMEs and start-ups will pitch IoT-based solutions to address four challenges set in the fields of transport, smart cities and health.
+Pitches will be assessed by a panel of judges, with prizes including cash of £1,000, automatic entry in a city-wide trial and ongoing support for the best ideas.

 IoTUK, powered by Digital Catapult, is a nationwide programme designed to advance the UK’s global leadership in the Internet of Things (IoT) and accelerate the UK’s IoT capability.